Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

 These examples highlight how technical oversights and organizational constraints often interact to leave systems exposed to persistent, unresolved security risks.

-\cor{Security-focused and/or more senior participants (e.g., P10, P15, P16, P17) tended to report deeper and more technical SDs issues such as outdated components, library vulnerabilities, and access control flaws.
-In contrast, junior and/or non-security participants (e.g., P4, P5, P20, P22) more often described commonly known issues such as shared accounts, missing multi-factor authentication, or weak credentials.
-This suggests that role and experience shape the depth and nature of the SD examples shared.}
+\cor{Security-focused and/or more senior participants (e.g., P10, P15, P16, P17) tended to report \cb{more complex and system-level SD instances, such as outdated components, high-severity library vulnerabilities, and access control flaws requiring architectural changes, as opposed to commonly known issues such as missing Multi-Factor Authentication (MFA) or weak credentials.}} \cb{This indicates that the role and experience of the participants may influence the depth and nature of the SD examples shared.}